estelle/web.dev/src/site/content/en/learn/html/overview/index.md

 Note that if an attribute value is case sensitive in HTML, it is case sensitive when used in an [attribute selector](ATTRIBUTE SELECTOR).

 To make markup easier to read, it is recommended, but not required, to mark up your HTML using lowercase letters for all your element names and attribute names within your tags, and quote all attribute values.
-If you ever hear the term “XHTML style markup”, this, and self closing empty elements with a slash at the end, is what that means.
+If you ever hear the term “XHTML style markup", this, and self closing empty elements with a slash at the end, is what that means.

 ## Appearance of Elements